stacks-network/docs/_core/smart/tutorial.md

 ## Task 6: Spend tokens by registering a name

 Now, let's register a name using the `names.clar` contract.
-Names are just integers in this sample contract, so you'll register the name 10.
+Names can _only_ be integers in this sample contract, so you'll register the name 10 in this environment.

 1. Compute the hash of the name we want to register.